Introduction

 CSC #4: Secure Configuration of Enterprise Assets and Software

-Applications can be uploaded onto the Axis device to extend its functionality and can even provide their own user interface for interacting with a certain feature.
-Applications may use security functionality that is provided by the AXIS OS operating system on the device.
+You can upload applications onto the Axis device to extend its functionality.
+Many of them come with their own user interface for interacting with a certain feature.
+Applications may use security functionality that’s provided by AXIS OS.

-It is recommended to only operate trusted applications and to remove unused applications from Axis devices.
+We recommend that you only operate trusted applications and remove unused applications from Axis devices.

 AXIS OS version | Web interface configuration path |